PNG JPG BMP TIFF PPTX

 Aspose.Slides for C++

-PPTX Formats Charts in C++
+Create Charts in PPTX Presentations Using C++

 Create PPTX File Charts Using C++